toluwalojurotimiayeni/alx-low_level_programming/0x0A-argc_argv/README.md

-A program that multiplies two numbers
+A program that adds positive numbers